pakshuang/ai-chat-survey/docs/frontend.md

 ## Initial user interviews

-- Rubrics: where possible, ~5 Interviews described briefly; results summarised, indicating how it led to refinements in solution
+- Rubrics: where possible, ~5 interviews described briefly; results summarised, indicating how it led to refinements in solution

 The following table shows the profiles of the users we interviewed.